2024 would be my last election if not voted to power, says Chandrababu Naidu | Politics

 - India

-The 2024 elections would be his last if people did not elect the Telugu Desam Party to power, its chief N Chandrababu Naidu has said.
+Telugu Desam Party president and former Andhra Pradesh chief minister N Chandrababu Naidu has said the 2024 elections would be his last if people did not elect the party to power.

-In an emotion-filled tone at a roadshow in Kurnool district late on Wednesday night, the former Chief Minister recalled his vow not to step into the Assembly till the TDP returned to power.
+In an emotion-filled tone at a roadshow in Kurnool district late on Wednesday night, Naidu recalled his vow not to step into the Assembly till the TDP returned to power.

 ''If I have to go (back) to the Assembly, if I have to stay in politics and if justice is to be done to Andhra Pradesh…unless you ensure our victory in the next election…that could well be my last election,'' Naidu said.